Healthy Granola Bars for Kids from the Grocery Store

 What’s not to like?

-But when you consider healthy snacks for kids, they don’t always make the list.
+But when you consider the perfect healthy snack for kids, snack bars don’t always make the list.

-While they can be both nutritious and taste-friendly, they also can be a fat and sugar trap.
+While they can be a great snack – both nutritious and taste-friendly – they also can be a fat and sugar trap.

-So how do you find healthy granola bars for kids?
+So how do you find a healthy granola bar?

-I’ll show you what you should look for when choosing store-bought bars for kids.
+Let this pediatric dietitian show you what you should look for when choosing store-bought bars for kids!

-And if you’re like most parents, you need a granola bar guide that helps you make the best choice for your child.
+Not all granola bars are created equally.
+If you’re like most parents, you want to make the best choice for your child.

-The variety and breadth of snack bars might amaze you when you walk through the cereal aisle.
+The variety and breadth of snack bars might feel overwhelming when you walk through the cereal aisle.
 It’s quite a market!

-You might even be overwhelmed by the many different bars for kids: crunchy, soft, chocolate- or peanut butter-dipped, high protein, high fiber, nut-free options, and more.
+There are different bars for kids: crunchy, soft, chocolate- or peanut butter-dipped, high protein, high fiber, nut-free options, and more.
+There are different flavors, too.

-Claims on the boxes such as “healthy”, “nature”, “fiber”, “TLC”, “organic” makes it even harder to choose a brand and flavor for your child.
+Picking a healthy snack bar can be daunting.
+Claims on the front of package such as “healthy”, “nature”, “fiber”, “TLC”, and “organic” make it more difficult to choose a good brand for your child.

-How is a parent to know which claims are correct?
+How are you to know which claims are correct?

 [Related]: Healthy Cereal for Kids [My Top 27]

-First, scour the nutrition facts label to check for sugar, fat, sodium, and fiber; then look at the sources of these nutrients on the ingredient list.
+Scour the nutrition facts label to check for the amount of sugar, fat, sodium, and fiber; then look at the sources of these nutrients on the ingredient list.

 Did you know some granola bars have almost as much sugar as candy or a donut?

-Nutrition labels now list the amount of added sugar separately so that you can see how much was added during processing compared to how much sugar naturally occurs in the food (fruit, lactose).
+Thankfully, nutrition labels list the amount of added sugar separately so that you can see how much was added during processing compared to how much natural sugar occurs in the food (like fruit or lactose).

 One granola bar we reviewed had 9g of sugar… compare that to 12g of sugar found in a donut!

-Health Tip: To keep the sugar in check, choose granola bars that have less than 10 grams of sugar per serving.
+Health Tip: Keep added sugar content in check by picking a granola bar with less than 10 grams of sugar per serving.

 For the most part, families use granola bars as a snack, so the calories need to reflect the level of calories suitable for a child’s snack: about 100-200 calories.

-Some granola bars have as many calories as a small meal and cannot justify themselves as a child’s snack.
+Some granola bars have as many calories as a small meal or a dessert.

-Ideally, you don’t want to rely on granola bars as a meal replacement.
-It’s not a balanced meal with the variety of nutrients a growing child needs.
+Ideally, you don’t want to rely on granola bars as a substitute for a meal.
+They don’t contain the variety of nutrients a growing child needs.

-Health Tip: To keep the calories in check, choose a granola bar with less than 180 calories per bar.
+Health Tip: Keep calories in check by choosing a type of snack bar with less than 180 calories.

 Fat